Fantomas42/django-blog-zinnia/README.rst

 * get_archives_entries

+Display the archives by month.

+* get_link_archives_entries

-Display link markups for listing the archives
+Display link markups for listing the archives.

 Translations
 ============